Use-by, Best-by, and Sell-by Food Expiration Dates

-This is stunning, and unbelievably wasteful…
+The fact that so much food is thrown out is stunning, and unbelievably wasteful…

 Use-by dates are contributing to millions of pounds of wasted food each year.

-A new report from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic says Americans are prematurely throwing out food, largely because of confusion over what expiration dates actually mean.
+A report from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic says Americans are prematurely throwing out food, largely because of confusion over what expiration dates actually mean.

 The dates solely indicate freshness, and are used by manufacturers to convey when the product is at its peak.
 That means the food does not expire in the sense of becoming inedible.

 For un-refrigerated foods, there may be no difference in taste or quality, and expired foods won’t necessarily make people sick.

 But according to the report’s analysis, words like “Use-by” and “Sell-by” are used so inconsistently that they contribute to widespread misinterpretation — and waste — by consumers.